curie3170/curie3170.github.io/index.md

   image: IMG_9376.jpeg
 published: true
 ---
-Hello, I am a 3rd year Computer Science PhD student working with professor [Cunxi Yu](https://ycunxi.github.io/cunxiyu/), in Univerity of Maryland, College Park.
+Hello, I am a 3rd year Computer Science PhD student working with professor [Cunxi Yu](https://ycunxi.github.io/cunxiyu/), in University of Maryland, College Park.
 I am focusing on utilizing machine learning in circuit reasoning and designing circuits as an application of Electronic Design Automation.

 Before joining UMD, I worked for 2 years as a CMOS image sensor software developer at Samsung Electronics Advanced Sensor Development Team.
 I earned my M.S., and B.S. in Electrical Engineering from Korea Advanced Institute of Science and Technology (KAIST) and Electrical Engineering from Korea University respectively.